o3de/o3de.org/content/docs/tools-ui/patterns/error/components/toasts.md

 ![Floating Toasts - Messages](/images/tools-ui/toasts/floating-toasts-messages.png)

 ## Specifications

+Review these specifications when creating a toast:

 * Toasts are passive and non-disruptive messages.
 They shouldn't hinder the user's workflow.

-* Toast messages must be clear and concise---a maximum of two lines.
+* Write clear and concise messages.
+Toasts can show only up to two lines.

 * Toasts must disappear after three seconds (or a maximum of five seconds).
 An exception is if the message includes a link that requires the user to take action for the toast to disappear.

-* Multiple toasts should not be stacked horizontally or vertically, as this may block the user's workflow.
+* Don't stack multiple toasts such that they are side-by-side vertically or horizontally, as this may block the user's workflow.
+Instead, display multiple toasts sequentially and in order of importance.

-* The icon within a toast must be a standard icon: error/failure, warning, success, or information icon.
+* Use one of the following icons from the list of [Standard icons](/docs/tools-ui/patterns/error/overview.md#standard-icons): error/failure, warning, success, or information icon.

 * The toast must have a fixed width and should not expand to fit the content area.

-* Toasts must not contain a call-to-action button.
+* Toasts cannot contain a call-to-action button.

 * Toasts must appear above page content and on a screen where overlay layers are appropriate.

 * Toasts must not be used within a modal.
 Consider using them within larger systems like **O3DE Editor**, **Material Editor**, **Viewport**, and so on.